 There are many firsts in a child’s life - first steps, first word, first day of school, first crush, first job.
-As a parent, I’ve daydreamed about all of these milestones, but I hadn’t given much thought to my child’s first haircut until faced with the decision.
+As a parent, you've probably daydreamed about all of these milestones, but haven’t given much thought to your child’s first haircut until faced with the decision.
 Whether it's for school pictures, an upcoming event or their hair is just getting too long to manage, it's important to make sure your child's first haircut experience is a positive one.

 Any new experience can be a little scary for a child, but throw some water, scissors and loud styling tools in the mix, and it can be pure chaos.
 We've got some tips to skip the stress and have them looking fresh.

 - Prepare your child ahead of time.
 Discuss getting a haircut with your little one before your go.
 Honesty is the best policy when it comes to preparing them for the unknown.
 If you have a doll or teddy bear, you can pretend to give it a haircut, or upgrade to playing “salon” with each other by role playing at home.

 - Do some research.
 If you are able to find pictures of the salon online, show them to your child so that they can get excited about where they are going (many kids' salons have really cute décor).
 This will help to ease their fears, allow them to feel involved and make sure there are no surprises on haircut day.

 - Monkey see, monkey do.
 Children learn a lot from their surroundings, especially by watching others.
 Find a video online of another child getting a haircut to show your little one.
 If you are a bit early for your appointment, let them watch the other kids who are getting their hair cut as well.